toralf/tinderbox/README.md

     stop_img.sh <image>

 A marker file */var/tmp/tb/STOP* is created in that image.
-The current emerge operation will be finished before *job.sh* removes */var/tmp/tb/{LOCK,STOP}* and exits.
+The current emerge operation will be finished before *job.sh* removes the marker file and exits.

 ### go into a stopped image